reachusama/datachat/readme.md

 - User uploads dataset
 - Get a user query
+- Create chat-plan steps.
+- For each:
-- Convert query into chat plan using LLMs.
+    - Convert query into chat plan using LLMs, (query, dataset.shape/dataset.desc)
         - Instruction
             - What to do.
         - Input
             - What should be provided as input.
         - Output
             - What should be the output.
-- Use chat plan using LLMs.
+- Execute chat plan using LLMs.
-- Execute the query
 - Show results

 ## LLMs Deployment